ricokahler/flair/why-another-css-in-js-lib.md

 When you forget that HTML is HTML, you forget to do things like add `aria-label`s, linters have a harder time giving you HTML suggestions, concepts like class names become foreign, and you almost grow resentment towards using "raw" HTML elements.
 It's like the raw `button` element is ugly because it's not uppercase 🤷‍♀️

-Anyway, embracing HTML makes it easier to embrace HTML semantic elements which is better for a11y and SEO.
+Embracing HTML makes it easier to embrace HTML semantic elements which is better for a11y and SEO.

 ### 3. Write actual CSS